Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Results

 \subsection{Online RSC trials (closed loop, single-step update)}

-We evaluated the full pipeline with tactile streaming deployed outside the controller (Sec.~\ref{sec:setup_latency}), which limits the feedback loop to a \emph{single, high-magnitude} internal-force step per event.
-The end-to-end detection latency (recording $\rightarrow$ transmission $\rightarrow$ detection) is 100--400\,ms, whereas model updates and the QP run in single-digit milliseconds.
-Consequently, displacement is dominated by streaming delays rather than optimizer time.
+We evaluated the full pipeline with tactile streaming deployed outside the controller (Sec.~\ref{sec:setup_latency}), which limits the feedback loop to a single high-magnitude internal-force step per event.
+The end-to-end detection latency (recording, transmission, detection) is 100--400\,ms, dominating the system response.

-\textbf{Symmetric 2-finger grasp (parallel-jaw).} Fig.~\ref{fig:schemaRSC_bi} shows a bidigital grasp on intermediate phalanges.
-Because the fingers face each other, equal force increases remain internal (trivially balanced) and do not produce object wrench.
-PzR maps visibly widen as contact pressure grows during RSC.
-Under a 20\,N external load, the step increase is triggered $\sim$500\,ms after slip detection (due to setup latency), and the object travels a total of 20\,mm before successful stabilization.
+\textbf{Symmetric 2-finger grasp (parallel-jaw).} Figure~\ref{fig:schemaRSC_bi} shows a bidigital grasp on intermediate phalanges.
+Because the fingers face each other, uniform force increases remain internal and do not produce object wrench.
+The bidigital case effectively reduces to a single internal-force direction, as expected.
+PzR visualizations show contact area increasing with contact forces.
+Under a 20\,N external load, the step increase is triggered $\sim$500\,ms after slip detection (prototype latency), and the object travels a total of 20\,mm before successful stabilization.
+Figure~\ref{fig:rsc_142859} illustrates the effect of perturbation magnitude and reaction delay, with a distal-phalanx two-fingers grasp.
+With traction increased from 2\,N to 6\,N, RSC triggers after 220\,ms and stops slip after 3\,mm displacement.